Eshwar-B/demo-food-ordering-app/README.md

 This is the Deployment URL: https://find-restaurant-mauve.vercel.app/

-****Imp note: Make sure you enable CORS extension installed and enabled, else the cards could not be displayed. click on a Restaurant card to check its menu items.
+****Imp note: Make sure you enable CORS extension installed and enabled in your chrome browser, else the cards could not be displayed. click on a Restaurant card to check its menu items.
 Add the items to the cart.